go-lab/iwc/README.md

 IWC - Inter Widget Communication
 ===

-Enables the inter-widget communication and drag and drop between widgets.
+Enables the inter-widget communication and drag and drop between widgets within a widget container.

 ## How to start